cesarsotovalero/cesarsotovalero.github.io/_posts/2017-10-26-how-i-beat the-ielts-academic-with-just-a-month-of-self-training.md

 Writing takes 1 hour and is divided into two sub-parts: 20 minutes to write a report and 40 minutes to write an essay.
 The report is based on a graph, a diagram, or a table you that receive, and you must use not fewer than 150 words.
 The second task is to write an essay on a given topic, present and justify an opinion or provide a solution to a problem, using no fewer than 250 words.

 The essay is the most crucial part of the Writing Test (it counts for nearly 70% of the score).
 Writing the report must not take you more than 20 minutes, so there will be 40 minutes left for the essay.
-You will receive two [Answer Sheets](https://cesarsotovalero.github.io/files/IELTS_Writing_Answer_Sheet.pdf) to write on.
+You will receive two [Writing Answer Sheet](https://cesarsotovalero.github.io/files/IELTS_Writing_Answer_Sheet.pdf) to write on.
 Keep your writing neat, clean, and nice-looking.
 Leave a blank line between paragraphs and don't write in the margins of the Answer Sheet.
 Don't make a mess even if you have made a mistake, erase it as fast as you can.

 Here is a list of general tips and tricks I learned during my training for the Writing Test: